AlmasB/tetris3d/README.md

 Use cmake 2.6+, CMakeLists.txt included
 Use MS Visual Studio 2013+, as versions below don't support some c++ features used in Tetris3d

-For Mac OS:

-Makefile coming soon, for now compile manually: all .cpp with -std=c++11 all .o link with -l SDL2 ... -framework OpenGL -l GLEW

 ## Debug ##